-Determinacy' For each set $X \subseteq \mathcal{O}$, either one player has a basic power contained in X, or the other player has a basic power contained in $\mathcal{O} - X$.
+Determinacy' For each set $X \subseteq \mathcal{O}$ , either one player has a basic power contained in X, or the other player has a basic power contained in $\mathcal{O} - X$ .

-We have no generalization of our results to powers with perfect information.
+We have no generalization of our result for powers with perfect information.

 Conjecture 4.7.
-Consistency, Exhaustiveness, and Determinacy' are necessary and sufficient for representing basic powers in games of perfect information.
+Consistency, Exhaustiveness, and Determinacy' are necessary and sufficient for representing given powers in a game of perfect information.

-This result may be harder to prove than the earlier one.
+This result may be harder than the earlier one.
 For families of sets satisfying Consistency, Monotonicity and Determinacy, one can find a two-step game of perfect information inducing exactly these sets as the standard monotonic powers for the players.
-But with basic powers, such a simple method does not work.
-The reason lies in the following observation.
+But with basic powers, more rounds may be essential.